jfet97/tc39-proposal-object-gather/README.md

 ## Reasons
 * Currently this type of gather is not allowed in Javascript.
-* It allows us to direclty map function arguments to object properties in lexicographic order.
+* It allows us to directly map function arguments to object properties in lexicographic order.
 * It provides a fast and unequivocal way to construct object using parameters that could be easily optimized by the engine.
 * It provides a fast and clean way to create common constructor functions.
 * Current solutions imply one or more of the following: changes to the function signature, useless objects creations, annoying identifiers repetitions.
 Let's briefly see them: